The Audit & Supervisory Board Activities

 At any time

-• Exchange opinions between the Accounting Auditor, Audit & Supervisory Board Members and related departments
+• Exchange opinions between the Accounting Auditor, Audit & Supervisory Board Members

 • Report accounting audit results of the Accounting Auditor to the Board of Directors meetings